 What is a Radon Mitigation System?

-A radon mitigation system either:
+A radon mitigation system installation will either:

-- Prevents radon from entering your home
+- Prevent radon from entering your home

-Two types of radon systems exist:
+Two types of radon mitigation systems exist:

 - Passive systems use ventilation to circulate air through your basement/crawlspace.
 Passive radon mitigation systems are better suited for new construction buildings, which are ideally properly sealed to help prevent radon from entering.
 Passive systems can be upgraded to an active system after installation if needed.